Anurag1101/The_Perfect_Guess/README.md

   - If the guess is too low, the player is prompted to guess higher.
 - **Replay Option**: After a successful guess, the player can choose to play again or exit.

+**Features:**
+Random number generation for varied gameplay.
+User-friendly prompts and feedback.
+Option to play multiple rounds.
+Simple and easy-to-understand code structure.

+**License:**
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+**Acknowledgments:**
+Thanks to the Python community for their invaluable resources and support.
+Inspiration drawn from classic number guessing games.

 ## Installation

 To run the Perfect Guess game, ensure you have Python installed on your system.
 You can download Python from [python.org](https://www.python.org/downloads/).